SwishHQ/sparkles.rule-engine/docs/engine.md

 # Engine

 The Engine stores and executes rules, emits events, and maintains state.
+The engine now supports advanced scoring and weighting capabilities for more nuanced rule evaluation.

 * [Methods](#methods)
     * [constructor([Array rules], Object [options])](#constructorarray-rules-object-options)